 It’s not just self-preservation, it’s teaching.

 Do you want your children to know how to lead balanced lives and take care of themselves?
 Do you want them to take time to invest in their own spiritual growth, to cultivate meaningful relationships, and to take care of their bodies?
 Then you must model it for them.
 Children learn far more about how to “do life” from watching us do it ourselves than from anything we say.

 Moderation is the key.

-Can a mom go too far in the “taking care of myself because it’s important”mindset?
+Can a mom go too far in the “taking care of myself because it’s important” mindset?
 Absolutely.
-I’ve watched moms keep their children in childcare almost full-time while they worked out with the personal trainer, got the massage, had their hair cut and highlighted, lunched with girlfriends, and shopped until time for their husbands to get home.
+I’ve watched moms keep their children in childcare almost full-time while they worked out with a personal trainer, got a massage, had their hair cut and highlighted, lunched with girlfriends, and shopped until it was time for their husbands to get home.
 Self-care can creep into self-centeredness and indulgence.
 But some quiet time to pray and an hour in there somewhere to exercise and de-stress are not too much to ask.
 Neither is an occasional coffee or lunch date with a friend.
 All things in moderation.

-Moms who are physically and emotionally healthy are more positive, more patient, and more kind.
+Moms who are physically and emotionally healthy are more positive, more patient, and kinder.
 Aren’t those personality traits you’d like to exhibit with your family?
-Trust us, when your husband and kids find out which activity—whether it’s your bible study group or a 5 mile run—turns you into “nice mommy,”they’ll push you out the door to do it!
-If you’re not sure where you’ll fit it into your day, try one of these 7 strategies for finding some downtime.
+Trust us, when your husband and kids find out which activity—whether it’s your bible study group or a 5-mile run—turns you into “nice mommy,” they’ll push you out the door to do it!
+If you’re not sure where you’ll fit it into your day, try one of these strategies for finding some downtime.